roshin8/novos-data-challenge/README.md

 ### Post-analysis questions

-  On your interview day, you will meet with a member of the Novum Pharma team to discuss your analysis.
+  On your interview day, you will meet with a member of the Novos Growth team to discuss your analysis.
 Be prepared to answer the following questions during this time:

     - If given more time what else would you do?
-    - Why did you use the tools you used?
+    - Why and how did you use the tools you used?
     - How would your approach change if the data set contained 1 billion ratings?
 Which tools would you use?
     - Let’s say that you wanted to reproduce your analysis on a regular